 Early attempts at implementing Byzantine consensus with state machine replication are SecureRing [34] and Rampart [50].
-A popular design in the partially synchronous model is Castro and Liskov's Practical Byzantine Fault Tolerance (PBFT) [15,14].
+A popular design in the partially synchronous model is Castro and Liskov's Practical Byzantine Fault Tolerance (PBFT) [14,15].
 PBFT uses a leader to coordinate peers (called replicas in BPFT terminology).
 When replicas detect that the leader is faulty, they run a leader-election protocol to appoint a new leader.

 PBFT guarantees progress as long as the message delay does not grow indefinitely for some fixed growth function2.
 The approach taken by BPFT (and several derived protocols) has several problems [16]: In practice, malicious participants are able to slow down the system significantly.
-In fact, PBFT can fail to make progress entirely when When facing an adversarial scheduler that violates PBFT's weak synchrony requirements assumption.
-PBFT can fail to make progress entirely [40].
+When facing an adversarial scheduler that violates PBFT's weak synchrony assumption, PBFT can fail to make progress entirely [40].